Importing Backup Files

 - The repository from which you plan to import backups must be added to the Veeam Backup & Replication infrastructure.
 Otherwise you will not be able to access backup files.

 - [For imports to the scale-out backup repository] Before importing your backup, consider that the names of all backup files (.VAB, .VASM, .VACM) and paths to these files contain only the following allowed characters:

 If your backup was initially created on a standalone backup server, the default name of the backup metadata file (.VACM) contains forbidden characters.
 Before importing, you must delete forbidden characters from the file name or replace them with the allowed characters.

 To import Veeam Plug-in backup files, do the following:

 - Move the folder with the backup file to the required backup repository or create a new backup repository with this folder as a subfolder.

-Each Veeam Plug-in backup file (.vab) has its own metadata file (.vasm).
+Each Veeam Plug-in backup file (.VAB) has its own metadata file (.VASM).
 Make sure you import backup files and all related metadata files.
-Also, you must import the backup job metadata file (.vacm) which is stored in the same folder.
+You must also import the backup job metadata file (.VACM) which is stored in the same folder.

 - In the inventory pane of the Backup Infrastructure view, select the Backup Repositories node.